 20) Beet Farro Bowl

 In a grain bowl, roasted beets and oranges offer the familiar classic sweet-tart combination.
-Farro adds a chewy texture, and arugula adds a peppery bite.
-While feta is optional, it does pair well with both the citrus and the beets.
-In order to not waste anything, use the orange juice in your dressing.
+Farro provides a chewy texture, and arugula gives a spicy kick.
+Feta is optional, but it goes nicely with the beets and citrus.
+To reduce waste, use the orange juice for your dressing.

 21) Olive Tapenade Bowl

 Think of olive tapenade as a sauce substitute: flavorful, salty, and briny.
-Combine it with a bowl of roasted vegetables along with a basic grain such as rice or quinoa.
-The salt content can be balanced with a few tomatoes or cucumbers.
-If you are sensitive to sodium, use less and dilute it with olive oil and lemon.
+Pour it over a bowl of roasted veggies with a simple grain like rice or quinoa.
+The salt content can be countered with a few tomatoes or cucumbers.
+If you are a little sensitive to sodium skip some and dilute it with olive oil and lemon.

 22) Labneh Bowl

-Just like hummus, labneh is thick and tangy, so it can also anchor a bowl.
-Add cucumbers, tomatoes, mint, and a generous drizzle of olive oil.
-Pairing it with warm grains or chickpeas makes it a complete meal.
-Sprinkle on Aleppo pepper or chili flakes for a little extra spice.
+Like hummus, labneh is also thick and tangy, so it can anchor a bowl.
+Toss in some cucumber, tomato, mint and a good splash of olive oil.
+It goes well with warm grains or chickpeas to make it a complete meal.
+Sprinkle on some Aleppo pepper or chili flakes for a little extra spice.

 23) Steak Bowl

 Use a basic steak seasoning like salt, pepper, and garlic, and cut it thin against the grain.
-Serve with arugula, tomatoes, and red onion for a sharp, salad-like bowl.
-If you’d like something more filling, consider adding some couscous or roasted potatoes.
-A lemon dressing makes the dish feel lighter.
+Pair with arugula, tomato, and red onion for a sharp, salad-like bowl.
+If you want something a little more filling, you can add some couscous or roasted potatoes.
+A lemon dressing helps to make the whole dish feel lighter.

 24) Zucchini Bean Bowl